Ti-R/tr.markdown-fs/README.md

 [www.ti-r.com (Articles)](https://www.ti-r.com/?js/Web/Markdown)

 # Speed
-Markdown-FS is more than 2 time faster than the fastest and 16 time faster the slower with Chrome and Firefox.
+Markdown-FS is more than 2 time faster than the fastest and 16 time faster compare to the slower with Chrome and Firefox.

 | 			   	         	| Chrome 66 							  | Firefox 96.0.1 				|
 | :-- | --: | --: |